grdl/git-get/README.md

 https://github.com/grdl/testsite master
 ```

 - **smart** (experimental) - similar to the tree view but saves space by automatically folding paths with only a single child.
+In theory it's supposed to be more readable but fails to prove it in practice so far :wink:
 ```
 ❯ git list -o smart
 /home/grdl/repositories